brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Tortuguero

-Tortuguero is a remote jungle village woven through a maze of rainforest canals, where boat safaris reveal monkeys, sloths, and crocodiles in one of Costa Rica’s richest wildlife habitats.
+Tortuguero is a remote jungle village hidden in a maze of rainforest canals, where boat safaris reveal monkeys, sloths, and crocodiles in one of Costa Rica’s richest wildlife habitats.
+The name means *'Land of Turtles'* and it's the best place in the country to watch giant sea turtles nesting, and if you're lucky see the eggs hatch.
+The shuttle dropped us to our boat, then we winded through the canals to the tiny village.

+It's a basic but pretty place, with no roads and public water tanks on every path.
+On one side is endless beaches, which are covered in turtle trails every morning.
+The other is dense rainforest, where we took a boat one day to nearby Pococi to climb the areas highpoint and see another town.
+That day we saw huge spiders, bats, fighting fire ants, both types of poison dart frog, and finally a sloth!

+The town had nice food and beer, which you could eat on the beach while building forts and watching sunsets.
+We cooked a bit to save money, but that was fun too in our little jungle kitchen.
+Every morning we walked the beach early hoping to see turtles hatching before it gets too warm.
+On one lucky day we saw this little guy make a run for it.
+We bought turtle bracelets to mark the day that haven't come off yet.

+When it came time to leave, we got a boat to the mainland and headed for a flooded Pacuare River.
+This is a steep, big-water Grade 4 run, all through dense jungle.
+I talked my way into a kayak while Mairéad was in a raft with other clients.
+It was a pushy but very fun day, some of the rapids reminding me of India.
+Off the water we were given a dinner and driven all the way to our next destination.

 <p align="center" width="100%">
     <img width="400" src="/images/bpcaXX.jpeg">